Functional fixedness

 Functional fixedness is a cognitive bias that limits a person to use an object only in the way it is traditionally used.
 The concept of functional fixedness originated in Gestalt psychology, a movement in psychology that emphasizes holistic processing.
 Karl Duncker defined functional fixedness as being a mental block against using an object in a new way that is required to solve a problem.
 This "block" limits the ability of an individual to use components given to them to complete a task, as they cannot move past the original purpose of those components.
 For example, if someone needs a paperweight, but they only have a hammer, they may not see how the hammer can be used as a paperweight.
-Functional fixedness is this inability to see a hammer's use as anything other than for pounding nails; the person couldn't think to use the hammer in a way other than in its conventional function.
+Functional fixedness is this inability to see a hammer's use as anything other than for pounding nails; the person fails to think to use the hammer in a way other than in its conventional function.

-When tested, 5-year-old children show no signs of functional fixedness.
-It has been argued that this is because at age 5, any goal to be achieved with an object is equivalent to any other goal.
-However, by age 7, children have acquired the tendency to treat the originally intended purpose of an object as special.
+When tested, five-year-old children show no signs of functional fixedness.
+It has been argued that this is because at age five, any goal to be achieved with an object is equivalent to any other goal.
+However, by age seven, children have acquired the tendency to treat the originally intended purpose of an object as special.